gabriel4649/JMdictDB/README.txt

    it the active database.
 There must be no active users in any of these database or the commands will fail.

-4. If you plan on using the cgi files with a web server, double check the settings in the Makefile (see step #1) and then run:
+6. If you plan on using the cgi files with a web server, double check the settings in the Makefile (see step #1) and then run:

 	make web

    to install the web CGI files.
+   Note that it is also possible to configure your web server to serve the cgi files directly from the development directory making this step unnecessary.

-5. When the cgi files are executed by the web server, they read the file perl/lib/pg_service.conf (or its copy as installed in the web server cgi directory) to determine the database name and login credentials to use when connecting to the database.
+7. When the cgi files are executed by the web server, they read the file python/lib/pg_service.conf (or its copy as installed in the web server lib directory) to determine the database name and login credentials to use when connecting to the database.

-   In the ./perl/lib directory, copy the file, pg_service.sample, to pg_service.conf.
+   In the ./python/lib directory, copy the file, pg_service.sample, to pg_service.conf.
 Edit the latter file and set the user and password values appropriately for your database.
    You can also delete these lines and Postgresql will use